-There are moderate difficulties in the Makalu base camp route, making it suitable for first-time trekkers as well.
+There are moderate difficulties in the Makalu base camp route, Because of the number of high-altitude passes, Makalu is one of the toughest base camp treks, making it suitable for first-time trekkers as well.
 In order to hike successfully, you will need 5 to 6 hours of stamina per day.

 It is a good idea to keep 2/3 additional days available during the Makalu base camp trek, as severe weather can sometimes cause the Tumlingtar flight to be delayed.
 Furthermore, if you plan on traveling during the end or the start of the monsoon season, the Tumlingtar to Noum road may be obstructed by landslides.

 - There is no need to carry food or a tent on popular routes